Releases @ TCC

 Manifesting its continuing strategic growth, over the past 18 months, TCC dedicated its Joseph N. Green, Jr. District Administration Building in Norfolk and its Regional Automotive Center in Chesapeake, and broke ground in Norfolk for the first of four student centers – one at each campus – and for the Regional Health Professions Center at the Virginia Beach Campus.
 Construction will begin on a Joint-Use Library in cooperation with the City of Virginia Beach in the fall and on a new academic building at the Chesapeake Campus this winter.

 TCC’s prior innovative capital projects include the Advanced Technology Center and a state-of-the-art science building with an observatory and planetarium – both at the Virginia Beach Campus, the TCC Roper Performing Arts Center in downtown Norfolk and the Visual Arts Center in Olde Towne Portsmouth.

-The largest provider of higher education and workforce development services in Hampton Roads and the 16th highest associate-degree producer in the nation, TCC served more than 45,000 students last year.
+The largest provider of higher education and Workforce Solutions services in Hampton Roads and the 16th highest associate-degree producer in the nation, TCC served more than 45,000 students last year.
 Forty-five percent of the region’s residents attending a college or university in Virginia last fall were enrolled at TCC.